-Andrew Foster is a New Zealand politician who currently serves as Mayor of Wellington.
+Andrew Foster is a New Zealand politician who served as Mayor of Wellington.
 Foster is a member of New Zealand First and has served on the Wellington City Council since 1992.

 Foster accepted nomination and stood for election in the 1992 local elections for the Wellington City Council on a Citizens' ticket.
 He was successful in winning a seat from the Western Ward.
 He held a seat in the Western Ward until 2004 when local electoral boundaries were re-drawn and he stood for the newly created Onslow-Western Ward and has held a seat from there ever since.
 Foster stood as an independent in the 1996 New Zealand general election for Wellington Central.